dustincys/en-1/vitae/index.md

 ### 2011

-- The First Scholoarship for Excellent Student
+- The First Scholoarship for Excellent Student, Qingdao Agriculture University, China.
 - The Honoray Title "Excellent Student" in Academic Performance, "the Advanced Individual" in the Poetry-reading Contest

 ### 2010